-On May 12th we had our first Anukampa Volunteers meeting at Jamyang Buddhist Centre, which was both productive and supportive.
+On May 12th 2018 we had our first Anukampa Volunteers meeting at Jamyang Buddhist Centre, which was both productive and supportive.
 Each of us spoke about how we came to be involved in this project aimed at planting the Bhikkhuni Sangha on UK soil, our motivation, and the role of spiritual friendship and service on the Path.
-The room felt pervaded by love and comaraderie and, with most of our work happening remotely, online, we all thoroughly enjoyed getting to know each other better in the flesh.
+The room felt pervaded by love and camaraderie and, with most of our work happening remotely, online, we all thoroughly enjoyed getting to know each other better in the flesh.
 No technical tool, however advanced, can beat the beauty of live interaction!
 Thank you everyone for being there to share.

 Meanwhile, on the other side of the globe, the bhikkhuni sangha took a much greater step, growing a little larger, with the ordination (upasampada) of dear Dhamma Sister, now Ven Bhikkhuni Cittananda, who I had the honour of spending last year’s rains (vassa) retreat with in Perth.
 Her humility, dedication, warmth, and sweet kindness, along with her deep and sincere practice informed by love of the suttas will enrich the bhikkhuni sangha.
 Much rejoicing joy (mudita) with her and all those who stand to benefit!
 Congratulations too, to Konin Melissa Cardenas who took her samaneri (novice) ordination, making her a new resident sangha at the wonderful Aloka Vihara.

 One day this will be happening on UK soil!
 It all starts with the small but careful steps we are taking now.